schouhan15/DevOps-Samples/Azure DevOps/QueryTFS/README.md

 ##### How-To:

-* Update the work-item query you want to run across all projects in the code, build and run!
+* Update the work-item query you want to run across all projects in the code, restore nuget packages, build and run!

 More info on the classes/methods used, please refer Taylor's excellent [post](https://blogs.msdn.microsoft.com/taylaf/2010/01/26/retrieve-the-list-of-team-project-collections-from-tfs-2010-client-apis/)